We’ve been around. We’ll be around. You can count on us.

 Today

-VOA Illinois continues to serve children in foster care, affordable housing for the frail elderly and Veterans who are homeless or in serious instability.
+VOA Illinois continues to bring a new beginning to Veterans and their families who are struggling or in crisis, a bright future for children and families at risk of significant instability due to poverty, homelessness or violence, and a better quality of life for seniors and adults with disabilities.
 We are in our second century of service, we are part of a network that is one of the nation’s largest and most comprehensive human services organization in the United States and we will continue helping America’s most vulnerable for years to come.